 We all know that the sun is a huge object, much larger than our planet earth.
 If the sun were a hollow ball with an opening on the top, and we could create large silly putty balls the size of our "little" green marble we call home, we would need 1,301,687 of the putty balls to fill up the inside of our sun, provided there were no "empty spaces" inside!
 Whew, you thought your planet was large?

-So what if we'd melt one googol 1/2" diameter marbles, how big a marble could we create then?
-First of all, we're going to have to measure the diameter regarding light years.
+So what if we melted one googol 1/2"-diameter marbles?
+How big a marble could we create then?
+First of all, we're going to have to measure the diameter regarding light-years.
 For those of you who don't know, one light-year is the distance that light can travel in one year, which is 5,878,499,810,000 miles.
 I don't know about you, but that's pretty far out!

-The Milky Way in which we live in is an approximated 100,000 light years across.
-Therefore, if I were at the edge of the Milky Way (We're not) and I'd wave at an alien on the other end of the galaxy, I'd have to wait 200,000 years to see if he'd wave back.
+The Milky Way in which we live is an approximated 100,000 light-years across.
+Therefore, if I were at the edge of the Milky Way (we're not) and I'd wave at an alien on the other end of the galaxy, I'd have to wait 200,000 years to see if he'd wave back.
 Trust me; I wouldn't even bother if it took that long!

-While numbers can be of infinite size, there is, however a largest named number.
+While numbers can be of infinite size, there is a largest named number.
 First, there's googolplex.
-Googolplex is basically the number 1 with one googol zeros behind it.
+The number googolplex is basically 1 with one googol zeros behind it.
 That's a big number.
 If we'd write the number out in Microsoft Word, and we'd use Arial size one font, how many pages would it take?

 Let's see; we can get about 841 zeros in one line.
 Using the default margins, with no spacing in between the lines, we can get 563 lines on one page.
 That'd be 473,483 zeros per page.
-The number of pages it would take to write it out would be... well, the answer is in the photo to the right!
+The number of pages it would take to write it out would be... well, the answer is in the photo above.

 Before I started writing this article, I thought Googleplex was the largest number that has a name, but evidently, some bored person who had nothing better to do decided to create an even bigger number.
 As a result, we now have the number googolplexian to add to our vocabulary.
 Googolplexian is basically one with one googolplex zeros behind it.